Azmi Mikati

 Azmi T. Mikati (born 21 September 1972) is a Lebanese businessman.
 He is the CEO of M1 Group, a company founded by his father and uncle.

 Early life

-He is the son of Taha Mikati and nephew of current Prime Minister of Lebanon, Najib Mikati.
+He is the son of Taha Mikati and nephew of the former Prime Minister of Lebanon, Najib Mikati.
 Mikati studied at Columbia University, New York, graduating in 1994 with a Bachelor of Sciences from the Fu Foundation School of Engineering and Applied Science.